phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_firmware.rst

                   export HEXAGON_ROOT=$HOME/Qualcomm/HEXAGON_Tools
                   echo $HEXAGON_ROOT

             .. note:: Set the environment variable HEXAGON_ROOT to the path where the Hexagon SDK is installed.
-To change the install path when using ``qpm-cli``, see :ref:`Change the Hexagon tool install path? <section_nqg_cj3_v1c_vinayjk_03-23-24-006-3-877>`.
+To change the install path when using ``qpm-cli``, see :ref:`Change the Hexagon tool install path <section_nqg_cj3_v1c_vinayjk_03-23-24-006-3-877>`.

          .. rubric:: Build DSP